Why Do Municipal Elections Matter?

 Municipal bylaws can have a direct impact on workers as well.
 Municipalities, for example, have the power to allow retail businesses to open on most public holidays.
 This type of decision has the potential to strip away up to eight paid days off from retail workers.
 Attempts to pass such a bylaw have been made in The City of Toronto and the Region of Peel.
 In November 2017, the Region of York did pass this bylaw and they did so with no public consultation.
 Plus, city staff in the City of Windsor have recommended to that Council to do the same there.

 Planning and business development can have a huge impact on the workforce in a given municipality.
 The approval of new commercial and business space can provide for more jobs in a community, and maintain existing businesses as well.

 Often, municipalities can attract manufacturing plants and other development based on the planning, tax rates and services offered.
 Your municipal government ultimately determines most of these incentives to business

 The most direct way that you can have an impact at the municipal level is to make an informed vote for the local representatives that best support your interests.

-You can find details through the Ministry of Municipal Affairs and Housing at www.mah.gov.on.ca, and your local municipal office or website.
+You can find details through the Government of Ontario website at ontario.ca/page/municipal-elections, and your local municipal office or website.
 Try Googling your city or town for its official website or type in the city/town name + Municipal Elections.

 Looking for more guidance on your local candidates and the issues?